-The above example will start with “capacity” as 2 and length of “virutalMachinesAllocated” as 0.
+The above example will start with “capacity” as 2 and length of “virutalMachinesAllocated” and “virutalMachinesAssociated” as 0.

 In order to consume Capacity Reservation, the VMs must be directly targeted to it.
 This gives customers the flexibility to only target their critical workloads against the reservation and non-critical workloads can go through regular allocation path.